SCIInstitute/ShapeWorks/docs/use-cases/mesh-based/ellipsoid-multiple-domain-mesh.md

 * ellipsoid_joint_size - two stacked ellipsoids, with the top ellipsoid displaying varying radiis in all 3 directions
 * ellipsoid_joint_size_rotation - two stacked ellipsoids, with the top ellipsoid displaying varying radii and rotating w.r.t the bottom ellipsoid

 By defualt, the use case runs on the ellipsoid_joint_rotation dataset.
+The dataset can be changed by changing the name and output folder at the beginning of the Python script.

 ## Grooming Data